hezronokwach/MoneyMate/README.md

-# MoneyMate
+# Expense Tracker

-MoneyMate is a personal expense tracker built with React, Express.js, and SQLite3.
+Expense Tracker is a personal expense tracker built with React, Express.js, and SQLite3.
 It features expense tracking, budgeting, savings goals, and basic user authentication.
 Designed as a second-year project, it includes a dashboard, reports, and more to help users manage their finances effectively.

 ## Tech Stack
 - **Frontend**: React, React Router, Material-UI, Recharts